ucscGenomeBrowser/kent/src/product/README.txt

 For your convenience, we are offering a binary distribution of UDR for Red Hat Enterprise Linux 6.x (or variants such as CentOS 6 or Scientific Linux 6).
-You’ll find both a 64-bit and 32-bit rpm [here].
+You'll find both a 64-bit and 32-bit rpm [here].

 Once you have a working UDR binary, either by building from source or by installing the rpm, you can download files from either of our our